Enrolling in Courses

 Auditing Classes

 Auditing a class means you regularly attend the class, but do not participate in all aspects of the course.
-You won’t receive any credit hours and the course will be marked with a “V” on your transcript.
-Some courses do not lend themselves to auditing, and in such cases instructors may not allow it.
+You won’t receive any credit hours, the course will not count toward full-time status, and the course will be marked with a “V” on your transcript.
+Some courses do not lend themselves to auditing, and are noted on the class roster grading scheme.
+Instructors can expect or require regular participation and may not award a successful audit notation if you fail to meet the expectations of a successful audit.

 Part-Time Study

-Generally, part-time study is not permitted except under the following circumstances:
+Generally, part-time study is not permitted for Graduate School students except under the following circumstances:

 - A Cornell University staff member may be eligible to apply for graduate admission to research and professional degree programs as part of the Employee Degree Program (EDP).
 While participating in the EDP, the staff member continues to work full-time and completes courses and degree requirements part-time.